 Armed with data showing GDS's new stability and long-term contract growth, the advisory team successfully renegotiated terms with GDS's three largest suppliers, extending their average payment period from 30 days to 60 days.
 This required presenting a detailed, transparent cash flow forecast that mitigated the suppliers' risk.

-4. The Result: Liquidity and Accelerated Growth
+4. The Result: Liquidity & Accelerated Growth

 The reforms had an immediate, stabilizing effect.
 Within six months, GDS's financial health was fundamentally transformed: